If you’ve been away from education for a few years, it’s quite natural to worry that you’ll struggle to cope.

 You’re not alone

-Mature students aren’t as rare as you might think; technically, a mature student is defined as “any student aged 21 or over at the start of their studies” and 30.2% of all UK university students are actually mature students.
+Mature students aren’t as rare as you might think; technically, a mature student is defined as “any student aged 21 or over at the start of their studies”.
+In 2018/2019, 59% of all UK university students were mature students.
 So it’s likely that wherever you choose to study, there will be some older students in your class!

 Want to learn more?
 Read these related blog posts…